 Organic traffic from search engines is a crucial source of potential customers.
-This article explains how advertisers can find the key strategies to optimise their website for retail SEO and make it easier for customers to find it.
+This article explains how advertisers can find the key strategies to for more efficient SEO for retailers, enabling better content discovery and brand awareness

 Search engines are a vital part of the digital ecosystem.
 Users leverage them to find information, news, or research about the products they want.

-For retail and eCommerce sites, having a strong retail SEO presence means advertisers can position themselves in front of customers at the right times, maximising the likelihood of converting these impressions to the ultimate goal, sales.
+Implementing better SEO for retailers means advertisers can position themselves in front of customers at the right times, maximising the likelihood of converting these impressions to the ultimate goal, sales.

 What is Local SEO for Retail?